images2symbols/images2symbols.github.io/_pages/attend.md

 ---

 <div style="text-align: center;">
-<p><h3>Our workshop will host two complementary components:</h3></p>
+<p><h3>There are two ways to attend:</h3></p>
 </div>

 <br>

 <div>
-<p><h5><b>Before the conference</b></h5></p>
+<p><h5><b>Before CogSci (Virtual)</b></h5></p>
 </div>

 <div>
-<p>First, we will host three virtual seminars to introduce each thematic
-perspective (Artificial Intelligence, Neuroscience, and Developmental Science) in advance of the Cognitive Science Society Conference 2022.
-This "flipped" format will be more inclusive, by allowing attendees to fully participate from anywhere in the world.
+<p>In advance of CogSci 2022, we will be hosting three virtual seminars, each presenting perspectives from Artificial Intelligence, Neuroscience, and Developmental Science.
+These talks will be streamed online and for free, allowing attendees to fully experience this component of the workshop from anywhere in the world.
+These talks will also be recorded and available online for asynchronous viewing.</p>
-Additionally, we will record these seminars so that attendees can also view these talks asynchronously.</p>

 <p>Recordings will become available <a href = "https://images2symbols.github.io/schedule_1/">here</a>.</p>
 </div>